-The following conditions apply to all Ohio hazardous waste permits issued pursuant to a review of a "Part B" application, and must be incorporated into the permits either expressly or by reference.
-If incorporated by reference, a specific citation to hazardous waste management rules will be given in the permit.
+The following conditions apply to all Ohio hazardous waste permits issued pursuant to a review of a "Part B" application, and shall be incorporated into the permits either expressly or by reference.
+If incorporated by reference, a specific citation to hazardous waste management rules shall be given in the permit.

 (B) Duty to reapply.
-If the permittee wishes to continue an activity regulated by this permit after the expiration date of this permit, the permittee must apply for and obtain a new permit.
+If the permittee wishes to continue an activity regulated by this permit after the expiration date of this permit, the permittee shall apply for and obtain a new permit.

-(C) Need to halt or reduce activity not a defense.
-It shall not be a defense for a permittee in an enforcement action that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with the conditions of this permit.
+(C) The need to halt or reduce activity is not a defense for a permittee in an enforcement action for which the permittee would have to halt or reduce the permitted activity in order to maintain compliance with the conditions of this permit.

-(D) The permittee must take all reasonable steps to minimize releases to the environment, and must carry out such measures as are reasonable to prevent significant adverse impact on human health or the environment resulting from noncompliance with this permit.
+(D) The permittee shall take all reasonable steps to minimize releases to the environment, and shall carry out such measures as are reasonable to prevent significant adverse impact on human health or the environment resulting from noncompliance with this permit.

 (F) Permit actions.
 This permit may be modified or revoked for cause.
 The filing of a request by the permittee for a permit modification or revocation, or a notification of planned changes or anticipated noncompliance, does not stay any permit condition.